petrmoravek6/WebAppRadar/INSTALL_MANUAL.md

 ## Running the app

-After successful configuration you can run the app using `docker compose up` or `docker compose up -d` in detached mode.
+After successful configuration you can run the app using `docker compose up --build` or `docker compose up --build -d` in detached mode.

 ## Logging